Beckman Center for Advanced Light-Sheet Microscopy and Data Science

 The Foundation will use a two-stage submission process, starting with an open call for Pre-Proposals followed by a request for Full Proposals from invited institutions.

-Proposals should be centered around core biological problems and a research program that is enabled by the dynamic, 3D, and long-term imaging capabilities of advanced light-sheet microscopy.
+Proposals should be centered around core biological problems (update: or chemistry, materials science, or related disciplines) and a research program that is enabled by the dynamic, 3D, and long-term imaging capabilities of advanced light-sheet microscopy.
 Proposals shall include one-page descriptions of up to 3 distinct research project(s) to which the light-sheet capability will be applied that will represent significant advances within this larger research program.
 Additional consideration will be given to proposals that include other imaging, sensing, or analysis technologies as an integral part of one or more of the proposed research project(s).

 Applicants should propose light-sheet microscope modalities that are both necessary and appropriate for their specific proposed research program, including, but not limited to, super-resolution light-sheet, lattice light-sheet, Airy beam light-sheet, single-optic light-sheet, and multi-photon imaging.
 Proposals for procurement of commercial systems, instrument build or development, and/or significant adaptation or improvement of existing light-sheet microscopy capabilities will be considered.
 If any instrumentation development work is proposed, then the proposal must also address the engineering approach and plans to complete the technology development, and how these developments will further the specific biological aims.
 The Foundation recognizes that these development approaches may be higher risk, and so Full Proposals shall also address alternative strategies that will be pursued should one or more aspects of the new technological developments fail to achieve their proposed performance metrics.
 Applicants shall identify the configuration of microscope or components and detectors that will be purchased in the proposal and justify why that level of capability is necessary and appropriate for the proposed research program.
 The Foundation also recognizes that there are rapid advancements being made in the field of light-sheet microscopy, and updates to the exact configuration of the proposed microscope modality will be allowed at the Full Proposal stage and will be considered at the award stage.
 All equipment purchases and installation must be complete within two years of the program awards, currently anticipated in January 2021.